 Of course, this does not mean that you should apply for every single job you come across.
 If a position is wildly beyond your experience level, you are better off saving your energy for something more attainable.
 An employer looking to fill a high-level management position is not interested in an applicant fresh out of college.
 If, however, you have some but not all of the requirements, and the role truly seems like something you can thrive in or grow in to, go ahead and apply.

 Your skills and experience may not meet the precise criteria laid out by the job posting, but they could have prepared you for the role in some other way, or at least prepared you to learn quickly.
-As Megan Halpern notes in The Muse, “Companies tend to specify quantity, but what they’re really looking for is quality.”
 Though a job posting may ask for someone with six years of experience, as long as you know you can succeed in that position you should still feel comfortable applying with only three or four.
 Many professional skills are transferable and sometimes an eager and dedicated employee is better than an experienced one.
-Customize your application to show that despite not meeting the requirements exactly your experience and enthusiasm have prepared you to excel in the role.
+Customize your resume to show that despite not meeting the requirements exactly, your experience and enthusiasm have prepared you to excel in the role.
 Even if you meet only 75% of the requirements, every other candidate might meet only 74%!

 Following up after a job interview is an important way to improve your prospects of getting hired.
 When choosing a candidate a hiring manager will consider your skills and experience, the quality of your resume, and the strength of your interview, but the the decisive factor can be as simple as which candidate they best remember when they make their decision.
 You can ensure that your name stays at the top of the employer’s mind by sending a quick thank-you note to follow up.

-Your thank-you email should be sent promptly, ideally within the first 24 hours, according to Indeed.com’s career guide.
+Your thank-you email promptly, ideally within the first 24 hours.
 The message should be short and polite, should be clear about who you are and what role you interviewed for, and should make reference to a topic or detail that was discussed in your interview.
 A thank-you message is a quick and simple way to remind the hiring manager about your interview and show that you are enthusiastic about the job.

 If a few weeks have passed since your interview and you still haven’t heard back, a brief check-in email is also acceptable.
 You don’t want to be pushy, but you can indicate that you are still enthusiastic and would love to hear back.
 Connecting via LinkedIn or other social media is another option.
 Again, this simply reminds the hiring manager that you remain interested in the position and keeps you at the top of their mind.